 Use either a dipstick or electronic gauge to check the level of both the oil’s color and oil level.
 If you can distinguish between dirty or dark oil to a clean one, then you know there is a problem.

 Nowadays, batteries are easier to manage, but you should learn to find out if there is any leak or accumulation of mineral.
 If you find that you need to clean it, use a battery cleaning brush.
 Another good purchase is a jump starter or a battery tester.
 A jump starter is like a jumper cables but it does not need another vehicle to give it power to help the dead battery.
 Soon, your vehicle will start unless something else is wrong with it.
 Remember to change your battery before the warranty expires.

 Change the wipers if your windshield gets barred.

 This often happens when they are overworked during rainy days.
 Could be also because of an on and off usage of it.
 Don’t worry, it does not cost much and you can do the job yourself.
 You can also clean your windshield in the inside and on the outside.
 Remember visibility is vital for safe driving.

 A cabin air filter makes sure that no dust, smog, pollen, mold spores or pollutants enter its heating ventilation and air conditioning or HVAC.
 If your air filter is muddy then your engine will have to work double time, have higher emissions, needs more fuel, and the engine can lose its power.
 It could also affect the performance of your A/C system.

 LOOK FOR A DEPENDABLE BODY SHOP FOR YOUR CAR

-Chaney’s Collision Center do not just check your vehicle thoroughly because Chaney’s Collision Center will ensure you a full and comprehensive service.
+Chaney’s Collision Center does not just check your vehicle thoroughly because Chaney’s Collision Center will ensure you a full and comprehensive service.
 With Chaney’s Collision Center‘s trained technician and state-of-the art equipment, your car are in very safe hands.
 You may call the hotline (623) 915-2886 for more details.